Mahendra Singh Sisodia

-Mahendra Singh Sisodia is an Indian politician and a member of the Bharatiya Janata Party.
+Mahendra Singh Sisodia (born 30 August 1962) is an Indian politician and a member of the Bharatiya Janata Party.
 He is one of the 22 MLAs who resigned amid political crisis in Madhya Pradesh favouring Jyotiraditya Scindia.

 Political career

 In December 2018, he was inducted into the Kamal Nath cabinet as Minister of Labour in Madhya Pradesh.
 During 2020 Madhya Pradesh political crisis, he supported senior Congress leader Jyotiraditya Scindia and was one of the 22 MLAs who resigned.
+He was inducted in fourth Shivraj cabinet as minister of rural development and panchayat.

 Personal life

 He is married to Smt.
 Shivaraje Singh.